Nathan Steele: Men's

 After finishing the previous season ranked eleventh on the CTRS standings, Team Mooibroek qualified for the 2024 PointsBet Invitational.
 There, they lost to Team Kleiter 5–2 in the opening round.
 Elsewhere on tour, the team made it to the semifinals of the 2024 Tour Challenge Tier 2 where they were again taken out by Kleiter.
 For a second straight year, they lost in the final of the Stu Sells 1824 Halifax Classic, this time to Jeong Byeong-jin of Korea.
 In December 2024, they won the Stu Sells Brantford Nissan Classic for a second time, defeating Jonathan Beuk in the final.
 In the new year, the team again entered the 2025 Ontario Tankard as the top ranked team and went undefeated to capture the Ontario provincial title.
 In the final, they defeated the defending champion Scott Howard 7–4, earning the right to represent Ontario at the 2025 Montana's Brier in Kelowna, British Columbia.
 At the Brier, the Mooibroek rink would finish the round robin at 4–4, just missing out on the playoffs.

 Team Mooibroek would start the 2025–26 curling season off strong, winning the 2025 U25 NextGen Classic 6–4 over Manitoba's Jordon McDonald.
 This granted the Mooibroek rink a spot in Curling Canada's new national "NextGen Program" for the 2025–26 curling season, which included $6,000 in program funding and access to Curling Canada's National Coaches, among other benefits.
 Team Mooibroek would also participate in the Tier 2 Masters Grand Slam event, where they would lose in the quarterfinals to Kevin Koe.
 Their success over the previous two seasons would qualify Mooibroek to the 2025 Canadian Olympic Curling Pre-Trials, where they would finish round robin play at 3–4, finishing in 6th place.

 Personal life

-Steele was born on May 9, 2001, in Toronto, Ontario, and lives in Port Perry, Ontario.
 He is employed as a plumbing apprentice at W. Mitchell and Son.
 He previously attended Georgian College.
 His sister Rachel Steele is also a curler.